 To maintain general fitness, traditional cardio workouts, such as long slow jogging, interval sprints and biking are certainly suitable to regulate your heart rate and also improve your stamina.
 You can also do some simple climbing-specific HIIT (High-Intensity Interval Training) home workouts.
 Get your heart rate up by doing sets of burpees and mountain climbers while also targeting arm and core strength.

 When doing burpees, start by doing a pushup, then jump your feet forward and jump into the air with your hands up.
 Lower and repeat for a high-intensity exercise.
 Mountain climbers are performed at the top of a pushup position, driving alternating knees towards your chest.

 What About Antagonist Training?

 Yoga can have endless benefits for the mind and body, and climbers can definitely take a lot from youtube and personal yoga routines to improve mobility, flexibility, and mental capacity. .
 Yoga breathing techniques, if properly employed, can be extremely useful when rock climbing and tackling the crux of a difficult rock climbing route indoors or outdoors.
 Breath control can help to “slow down time” while balancing in precarious positions on the rock, helping you to focus and control your movement despite being at height and at risk of falling.

-So what are you waiting for, buy a yoga mat or ask for it as a present from your loved one (a perfect climbing gift amongst many others)!
+So what are you waiting for?
+Buy a yoga mat or ask for it as a present from your loved one (a perfect climbing gift amongst many others)!

-How to Incorporate Mental Training into Your Home Training Plan
+Mental Training into Your Home Training Plan

 Our last, but nonetheless crucial, training component that you should incorporate into your home routine is mental training.
 As we know, climbing is a sport that requires high concentration and determination.
 Mastering control of your fear, and overcoming mental blocks will help you to concentrate in the most difficult of situations on the wall.
 Regular yoga and meditation are both great ways to start on this.